Secondary school & IB-Diploma

 Secondary school

-The SOT secondary and gymnasium programs combine German-English bilingual education with the advantages of small classes and personalized attention.
-Students learn predominantly through real-world projects, complemented by clear instruction and individual coaching.
-In this way, academic knowledge is continuously connected to practical competencies such as problem solving, collaboration, self-management, and effective study habits.
+Our secondary school & IB-Diploma programs combine German-English bilingual education with the benefits of small class sizes and personalized attention.
+Students learn primarily through project-based work on real-world issues, supplemented by clear instruction and individualized coaching.
+In this way, academic knowledge is continuously linked to practical skills such as problem-solving, collaboration, self-organization, and effective study habits.

 From our centrally located campus in Zurich, we prepare students for both Swiss and international educational paths.
 We currently have students in secondary level A (Sek A), the highest academic track within Swiss lower secondary (typically grades 7–9), as well as students in "Langzeitgymnasium", an extended academic pathway that begins after primary school and leads directly towards the Swiss Matura (university entrance qualification).

-Students who remain with us after 9th grade can transition to our Gymnasium and work toward the International Baccalaureate (IB) Diploma (available from summer 2028).
-If students leave the school during grades 7–9, they are well prepared for the transition to public Swiss educational pathways – whether to Sek A or gymnasium to basic vocational training (EFZ/EBA, with the option of vocational baccalaureate BMS), which combines practical work experience with recognized school qualifications.
+Students who remain with us after 9th grade can seamlessly transition into our IB-Matura program and work toward the International Baccalaureate (IB) Diploma (available starting in the summer of 2028).
+If students leave the school during grades 7–9, they are well prepared to transition into the Swiss public education system—whether to upper secondary school (Sek A), a gymnasium basic vocational training (EFZ/EBA, with the option of a vocational baccalaureate [BMS]), which combines practical work experience with recognized academic credentials.

 In the canton of Zurich, compulsory schooling lasts eleven years (Kindergarten + Primary + Secondary I).
 Students typically finish around age 15/16 and then enter Sekundarstufe II: Gymnasium, Fachmittelschule, or an apprenticeship.